 Capena’s palatial fortress

-The building shown in the top photograph occupies the site of a pre-Roman Etruscan burial ground.
+The building shown in the photograph below occupies the site of a pre-Roman Etruscan burial ground.
 It first grew up as a fortified stronghold or rocca in the Middle Ages.

 The second stage of the building’s history dates from 1599 – the date on the entrance door boss.
 This was the time that the building, by now a monastery, assumed its current structure and appearance and lost its original defensive features.